MinishLab/semhash/README.md

 # Rethreshold the duplicates.
 This allows you to instantly rethreshold the duplicates with a new threshold without having to re-deduplicate the texts.
 deduplication_result.rethreshold(0.95)

+# View selected records along with their duplicates.
+# This is the opposite of the `filtered` attribute, which shows for every duplicate the record that caused it.
+deduplication_result.selected_with_duplicates
 ```

 </details>